jasonjjiang/stoic-wisdom-a-wiki/README.md

 Stoicism is an ancient philosophical school that emerged in Greece and later gained prominence in Rome.
 It centers around the idea of cultivating inner tranquility and contentment by focusing on what one can control and accepting what one cannot.
 At the heart of Stoicism is the pursuit of virtue and wisdom, urging individuals to develop qualities like courage, justice, and self-discipline to achieve a state of eudaimonia, or flourishing.
 By practicing negative visualization, where potential hardships are mentally rehearsed, Stoics aim to foster gratitude for what they have and reduce attachment to external circumstances.
 Stoicism's enduring appeal lies in its practicality and adaptability, offering valuable insights into resilience, emotional regulation, and a meaningful way of life.

-Personal Note
+**Personal Note**

-I created this web app as my first full-stack CRUD project during General Assembly's Software Engineering Immersive bootcamp.
+I created StoicWisdom as my first full-stack CRUD project during General Assembly's Software Engineering Immersive bootcamp the summer of 2023.

-Stoicism has been immensely beneficial in helping me navigate my career and personal life during my life's journey.
+Stoicism has been immensely beneficial in helping me navigate my life.

 I am an individual that is constantly seeing wisdom to help navigate our modern world.

-I find myself constantly pondering the deeper meanings behind the quotes I read, so I figured I would combine my interests of Stoicism and technology to build "StoicWisdom: A Wiki".
+I figured I would combine my interest in wisdom and technology to build "StoicWisdom: A Wiki".

-Getting Started
+**Getting Started**

 Visit StoicWisdom here: https://stoicwisdom-f72934c2e06a.herokuapp.com/ Visit my Trello board here: https://trello.com/b/LI1n56Po/stoic-wisdom-a-wiki

-Explore Stoic Wisdom: Dive into a vast library of Stoic quotes from renowned philosophers like Seneca, Epictetus, and Marcus Aurelius.
+**Explore Stoic Wisdom:** Dive into a vast library of Stoic quotes from renowned philosophers like Seneca, Epictetus, and Marcus Aurelius.
 Each quote is carefully selected to provide practical advice on how to navigate life's challenges and find inner peace.

-Share Your Thoughts: Share your thoughts on a quote or share how a quote has helped you navigate your own life.
+**Share Your Thinking:** Share your thoughts on a quote or share how a quote has helped you navigate your own life.

-Add Wisdom: Add your favorite Stoic quotes to the "The Vault of Wisdom" for the entire community to see.
+**Add Wisdom To The Vault:** Add your favorite Stoic quotes to the "The Vault of Wisdom" for the entire community to see.

-Share Wisdom: Share your favorite quotes on social media to spread Stoic insights with your friends and followers.
+**Spread The Wisdom**: Share your favorite quotes on social media to spread Stoic insights with your friends and followers.
 Inspire others to embrace the Stoic philosophy and its transformative power.

-Technologies used: HTML, CSS, JavaScript, MongoDB, Mongoose, Express, Heroku
+**Technologies used:** JavaScript, HTML, CSS, MongoDB, Mongoose.JS, Express.JS, Heroku

-Next Steps & Ice Box Items:
+**Next Steps & Ice Box Items: **

 Personal Quote Journal: Allow users to organize their favorite quotes and all of their posted "thoughts" to date.
 This will allow users to build their personal collection of Stoic wisdom, revisit them whenever needed, and track their personal growth journey.

-Join the StoicWisdom Community
+**Join the StoicWisdom Community**

 At StoicWisdom, we believe in the enduring relevance of Stoicism and its ability to transform lives.
 Whether you're new to Stoicism or a seasoned practitioner, our web app is here to accompany you on your journey to self-discovery, resilience, and inner wisdom.